-At Vancouver Orthodontics, we advise against oral piercings in general, whether you have braces or not.
+At myORTHODONTIST Vancouver, we advise against oral piercings in general, whether you have braces or not.
 However, if you do have braces, there are some additional risks associated with oral piercings.

 Why are oral piercings generally a bad idea?